-Next up is ‘The Deep’ (5.11.17), and in this second episode, viewers are taken on an epic journey into the unknown, a place that’s brutally cold and in complete darkness.
+Episode two of Blue Planet II is ‘The Deep’, and it sees viewers taken on an epic journey into the unknown, a place that’s brutally cold and in complete darkness.

 The deeper you go, the more extreme conditions become.
 Yet it’s here where some scientists claim you’ll find more life than anywhere else on earth.